 Interest rate cash flow risk is the risk that the future cash flows of the Company's financial instruments will fluctuate because of changes in market interest rates.
 The Company has no direct exposure to interest rates as all amounts owed to external bondholders are linked to inflation rather than interest rates.
 The Company's rental income streams are linked to inflation and so should move proportionate to the payments due under the Company's financial instruments.
-In addition, and as further mitigation, rental income would not be impacted by a fall in the Retail Price Index (RPI).
+Rental income is directly linked to RPI therefore the extent to which it moves is impacted by a rise or fall in RPI.
 The Company further manages this risk by monitoring cash flow projections on a regular basis to ensure that funds or appropriate facilities are available to be drawn upon as necessary.